It is important to ensure that a driver's health status does not increase their risk of crashing.

 You are required to watch educational videos (5 hours) before attending the workshop.
 These videos will be available online from 24 August 2020.

 The online videos will provide you with a solid base of information and knowledge that will allow you to participate fully in the workshop

-The workshop will take place in RCPI, Setanta Place, Dublin 2 on 22 October 2020 and will focus on the practical skills and complex decisions involved in assessing medical fitness to drive.
+This virtual workshop will take place online on 22 October 2020 and will focus on the practical skills and complex decisions involved in assessing medical fitness to drive.